 If the spouse receiving alimony remarries, spousal support payments normally cease.

 An exception is if the original alimony award or a prenuptial agreement provides otherwise.

-Alimony payments in Nevada normally cease upon the death of either the person paying or the person receiving the spousal support.
+Alimony payments in Nevada normally cease upon the death of either person.

-The court in a Nevada divorce will not order alimony if it goes against a valid, enforceable Nevada premarital agreement.
+Courts in divorce proceedings will not order alimony if it goes against a valid, enforceable Nevada premarital agreement.
 The prenuptial agreement may be amended or revoked only by a written agreement signed by the parties.

-During a divorce proceeding, a judge may require one spouse to pay for the temporary financial support of the other spouse for the duration of the divorce proceeding.
+During a divorce proceeding, a judge may order temporary alimony payments.
+These typically last only for the duration of the divorce proceeding.